This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 The Condiments:

-• Place the chopped tomatoes, cucumber, and crumbled feta cheese in a dish or in separate small dishes and reserve.
+• Place the chopped tomatoes, cucumber, feta, red onion, and mint in a bowl or in separate small dishes; set aside.

 For the Pita Flatbread Rounds: